Library

 About our B.F.
 Day Library

-Welcome Back to School and to the B.F.
+Welcome to the B.F.
 Day Library!

 For those of you new to the B.F.
 Day Family, welcome!
 My name is Jaimee Papineau (most students call me “Mrs. P.”) and I am a Reading Support Teacher (K-1) and Librarian for our wonderful community.
 This will be my 13th year at B.F.
 Day, and 25th year in education!
 I am in my third year of librarianship, with the goal of creating a warm, welcoming, supportive space for all students and families.
 The library is a place to learn more about ourselves, grow in our empathy for others, and expand our ability to be critical and informed thinkers.
 I can’t wait to share my enthusiasm for learning and reading with our students.
 My goal is to help nurture truly joyful and lifelong readers!